-3 The complete sequence incorporating the code expression CI should have a format that corresponds with the Recommendation cited in [2], concerning service signals for ineffective calls, except that it should not be followed by the clearing signal.
+- 3 The complete sequence incorporating the code expression CI should have a format that corresponds with the Recommendation cited in [2], concerning service signals for ineffective calls, except that it should not be followed by the clearing signal. - Where a pre-recorded message is to be returned, then it should follow the rules established in the Note of this Recommendation, and should not be followed by the clearing signal.